pradeepsinngh/Data-Science-101/05-Data-and-Sampling-Distributions/01-random-sampling-and-sample-bias.md

 ### Bias
 - refers to measurement or sampling errors that are produced by the measurement or sampling process.
 - An important distinction should be made between errors due to random chance, and errors due to bias.
 - Consider the physical process of a gun shooting at a target.
 It will not hit the absolute center of the target every time, or even much at all.
-An unbiased process will produce error, but it is random and does not tend strongly in any direction (see Figure 2-2).
+An unbiased process will produce error, but it is random and does not tend strongly in any direction.
 The results will show a biased process—there is still random error in both the x and y direction, but there is also a bias.
 Shots tend to fall in the upper-right quadrant.

 ## Random Selection
 ### How to solve the problem of sample bias?